 Members can enroll in a traditional managed care plan as they do today, where such plans are available.
-MCO-enrolled members will also select an available PCP from their network or, if they do not select, will be attributed to one.
+MCO-enrolled members will also select an available primary care provider (PCP) from their network or, if they do not select, will be attributed to one.
 If the member's PCP is part of a Model C ACO, the member will be considered part of that ACO's attributed population.
 Members attributed to a Model C ACO will have access to their health plan's provider network.

-Model C ACOs are required to ensure that their affiliated PCPs participate as primary care providers only in that ACO.
-Affiliated PCPs may also participate in MassHealth FFS and in all MCOs, ACOs and the PCC Plan for non- primary care services (e.g. specialty services).
+Model C ACOs are required to ensure that their affiliated Primary care providers (PCPs) participate as primary care providers only in that ACO.
+Affiliated Primary Care Providers may also participate in MassHealth FFS and in all MCOs, ACOs and the PCC Plan for non- primary care services (e.g. specialty services).
 Other providers (such as hospitals and specialists) affiliated with a Model C ACOs can also participate in all MCOs, ACOs, the PCC Plan and FFS.